 How many sites link in to my site compared to others?

 How many keywords for my site (or my competitors’ sites) are non-branded keywords vs. branded keywords?
-In other words, is my SEO strategy effective enough that I can drive awareness and new relevant traffic using non-branded keywords?
+In other words, is my SEO strategy effective enough that I am driving awareness and new relevant traffic using non-branded keywords?

 ✪ Want more information?
 Read: A Competitive Analysis Example to Get You Started